lu-w/criticality-metrics/docs/index.rst

 Definitions of the properties are given in the reference.

 .. note::
-  Please note that when applying one or multiple of the described metrics in a practical, concrete setting, a detailed analysis of the specific use case at hand is mandatory.
+  Please note that when applying one or multiple of the described metrics in a practical, concrete setting, a detailed analysis of the specific application at hand is mandatory.

 Abbreviations
 ~~~~~~~~~~~~~